Get Your Hot/Sweet Fix

 Bottled Sweet Chili Sauce contains garlic.
 Ngoc Doan helped us make a low FODMAP version that is perfect with Summer Rolls.

-Makes about 1 cup (240 ml) of sauce; serving size 1 tablespoon
+Low FODMAP Serving Size Info: Makes about 1 cup (240 ml); serving size 1 tablespoon